Cotswolds Wedding Venues & Planning Guide

 35-50°F (2-10°C)

-Cool and damp with occasional frost, shorter days, but magical atmosphere with potential for light snow
+Cool and damp with occasional frost, shorter days, but considered atmosphere with potential for light snow

 Book venues well in advance as the best Cotswolds wedding locations are highly sought after, especially for May-September dates